-Analysis of data such as the Chronic Absenteeism Rate (11.3%) showed that engagement and connectedness with the school can increase.
+Analysis of data such as the Chronic Absenteeism Rate (BL - 11.3%; '20-21' - 27.0%; '21-22' - 34.8%) showed that engagement and connectedness with the school can increase.
 Educational partner focus groups showed the desire to have students be college and career ready and to be more self-aware / responsible.
+There is a consensus among the educational partners that students need to be in school in order to develop these attributes.
 CJUSD plans to improve the outcomes on the Chronic Absenteeism Rate and the Suspension Rate over the course of this plan.
+The district plans to do this by: running a strong ASES program, providing SEL professional development to staff, and providing socialization and school connectedness activities.